+Below is an excerpt from the hilarious and inspiring book, Patio Wisdom, by my brother Tony and I. You can get your copy here.
 While stationed in Germany, Tony attended the European Harley-Davidson Super Rally over Memorial Day weekend.
 It was Europe’s version of Sturgis, South Dakota, and that year it was in Austria.
-He’d had been recovering from a bout of bronchitis but he wasn’t going to miss what could be his last opportunity to attend a […]
+He’d […]

 In the first part, I discussed leaders’ role in guiding an organization through tragedy.
 But what if it’s you that suffers the tragedy?
 How do you continue to lead when a personal disaster depletes your attention and energy?
 The first thing to remember is if it’s a big deal to you, it probably a big […]

 Tragedy is a part of the human experience: we can’t escape it and as leaders we get one chance to get that right.
 Whether that tragedy is the loss of a co-worker to an untimely death, a teammate with a life threatening disease, or the loss of an employee’s family member, leaders have to be […]